pedrocostadev/react-carousel-query/README.md

 ## Props
 - `fetchStep`: Number of items requested in each GET call (optional, default is 3)
-- `hideIndex`: Avoid displaying in desktop devices the index on top right corner (optional, default is false)
+- `hideIndex`: Avoid displaying the index on top right corner (optional, default is false)
 - `showArrows`: Show arrows (optional, default is false).
-Passing the `renderArrow` prop also make the arrows to render.
+Passing the `renderArrow` prop also makes the arrows to render.
 - `renderBadge`: Render the badge component as you wish. (optional)
 - `renderArrow`: Render the arrow component as you wish. (optional, see [example](https://repl.it/@pedrocostadev/react-carousel-query-custom-arrows))
 - `renderItem`: Render each slide as you wish!
-You can even render more than one at once using the `getData` prop.
 - `getData`: Async function that should return the fetched items.
 Should respect the following format:
 ```
 { offset: number; total: number; items: { id }[] }